Jacobi-type algorithms for homogeneous polynomial optimization on Stiefel manifolds with applications to tensor approximations: Introduction

-For the best low multilinear rank approximation of 3rd order real symmetric tensors, Ishteva, Absil and Van Dooren \cite{IshtAV13:simax} propose a gradient based Jacobi-type (Jacobi-G) algorithm, and theoretically prove the weak convergence\footnote{Every accumulation point is a stationary point.}.
-Then, for the JATD-S problem on an orthogonal group ($r=n$) with real symmetric matrices or 3rd order tensors, Li, Usevich and Comon \cite{LUC2017globally} establish the global convergence\footnote{For any starting point, the iterates converge as a whole sequence.} of Jacobi-G algorithm without any assumption.
-For the JATD-S problem on a unitary group ($r=n$) with complex matrices or tensors, Usevich, Li and Comon \cite{ULC2019} similarly formulate the Jacobi-G algorithm, establish its global convergence under certain conditions, and estimate the local linear convergence rate.
-For the JATD-S problem on a Stiefel manifold with real symmetric matrices or tensors, Li, Usevich and Comon \cite{li2019jacobi} formulate it as an equivalent optimization problem on an orthogonal group, and then use a Jacobi-type algorithm to solve it.
-The global convergence of this algorithm is studied as well.
-To our knowledge, the global convergence properties of the Jacobi-type methods \cite{martin2008jacobi} for JATD and JATC problems with nonsymmetric tensors have not yet been established in the literature, and this convergence property will be established in this paper (see \cref{subsec:glob_conv_examp}).
+For the best low multilinear rank approximation of order-$d$ real symmetric tensors, Ishteva, Absil and Van Dooren \cite{IshtAV13:simax} proposed a \emph{gradient-based Jacobi-type} (Jacobi-G) algorithm, and proved the weak convergence\footnote{Every accumulation point is a stationary point.}.
+Then, for the joint approximate symmetric tensor diagonalization on an orthogonal group with real symmetric matrices or order-$3$ tensors, Li, Usevich and Comon \cite{LUC2017globally} established the global convergence\footnote{For any starting point, the iterations converge as a whole sequence.} of Jacobi-G algorithm without any condition.
+For the joint approximate symmetric tensor diagonalization on a unitary group with complex matrices or tensors, Usevich, Li and Comon \cite{ULC2019} similarly formulated the Jacobi-G algorithm, established its global convergence under certain conditions, and estimated the local linear convergence rate.
+For the joint approximate symmetric tensor diagonalization on a Stiefel manifold with real symmetric matrices or tensors, Li, Usevich and Comon \cite{li2019jacobi} formulated it as an equivalent optimization problem on an orthogonal group, and then used a Jacobi-type algorithm to solve it.
+To our knowledge, the global convergence of the Jacobi-type methods \cite{martin2008jacobi} for joint approximate (nonsymmetric) tensor diagonalization has not yet been established in the literature.